PotentEngineer/potentengineer.github.io/_posts/2024-09-23-intune-missing-capabilities-for-the-configmgr-administrator.md

 description: This is my running list of capabilities that ConfigMgr delivers but Intune does not.
 date: 2024-09-24T01:00:53.651Z
 preview: ""
-tags: []
+tags:
-categories:
+    - configmgr
     - intune
-    - configmgr
+categories: []
-draft: true
+draft: false
 ---
 # Intune missing capabilities for the ConfigMgr administrator